Code

 <chr> <dbl> <dbl> <dbl> <dbl>

-4 x_foo NA NA NA NA
+4 x_new NA NA NA NA

 y

-value associated with the reference level (coded 0 for all other dummy features) for allfoo
+value associated with the reference level (coded 0 for all other dummy features) for all foo

 observations.
-This is probably the best we can do for these new (previously unseen) values for x. - also note that the column name for predictions, which is usually called
+This is probably the best we can do for these new (previously unseen) values for x.predict(fit_novel, feat_test_novel) |>

 Warning in predict.lm(object = object$fit, newdata = new_data, type =